 Unsurprisingly, other companies sprang into action to follow suit.
 Some competitors, as seen with the IBM PC, developed personal computers that resembled Apple’s machines only in the sense that they both fell into the same product category.
 In IBM’s case, its computers clearly targeted the business market.

-Other computer companies — particularly those without IBM’s resources — took a more obvious route: ripping off Apple’s revolutionary machine.
+Other computer companies — particularly those without IBM’s resources — took a more obvious route: ripping off Apple’s revolutionary machine aimed at consumers.

 Franklin Electronic Publishers fell into this second group.
 Its $2,200 Franklin Ace 1200 computer followed the company’s earlier Apple clones (the Franklin 1000 series).
 The Ace 1200 was a solidly built machine, boasting a 1 MHz MOS/Commodore 6502 microprocessor, 48KB of RAM, 16KB of ROM and dual 5-1/4-inch floppy drives.